 The Baby-Friendly Hospital Initiative

-The Baby-Friendly Hospital Initiative (BFHI) is a structured, comprehensive, quality improvement strategy by the World Heatlh Organization (WHO) and United Nations Children’s Fund (UNICEF) geared towards improving maternity care practices with the aim of creating an optimal environment, protected from commercial influences, and is supportive of a family’s informed infant feeding goals.
+The Baby-Friendly Hospital Initiative (BFHI) is a structured, comprehensive, quality improvement strategy by the World Health Organization (WHO) and United Nations Children’s Fund (UNICEF) geared towards improving maternity care practices with the aim of creating an optimal environment, protected from commercial influences, and is supportive of a family’s informed infant feeding goals.
 It has been implemented in thousands of hospitals and maternity care facilities around the world.
-It is based on the standards outlined in the Ten Steps to Successful Breastfeeding and Implementation Guidance: Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services: the revised Baby-Friendly Hospital Initiative.
+It is based on the Ten Steps to Successful Breastfeeding and standards outlined in the Implementation Guidance: Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services: the revised Baby-Friendly Hospital Initiative.

 Restoring Choice for Families

-THE BABY-FRIENDLY HOSPTIAL INITIATIVE SUPPORTS INFORMED INFANT FEEDING DECISIONS
+THE BABY-FRIENDLY HOSPITAL INITIATIVE SUPPORTS INFORMED INFANT FEEDING DECISIONS

 “The first few hours and days of a newborn’s life are a critical window for establishing lactation and providing mothers with the support they need to breastfeed successfully.”
 WHO/UNICEF 2018